 Online directories and business citations are the new addition to the fold with local SEO.
 They’re a tried and true tactic dating back to the beginning of SEO.
 A local business citation is any place your name, address or phone number is mentioned.
 These citations must remain consistent — any inconsistency among them can negatively impact site ranking.

 Luckily, there are many tools for auditing and updating online directories to ensure a cohesive local presence online.
 Moz Local offers a free tool to check online listings, find inconsistencies and discover ways to better optimize for a variety of platforms.
 For more insights and listing management, Moz Local also offers a more robust paid version.
 Yext is another great tool for managing multiple online listings from one dashboard.

 It’s online directories like Yelp, BBB or YP that are frequently used for local business citations.
 Updating these directories can do wonders for your SEO value.
 Be sure to dig through your local citations and add photos, choose appropriate categories or double-check business reviews.

-For an in-depth look at local SEO check out our Google My Business guide and Local SEO 101 blog.
+For an in-depth look at local SEO check out our Google My Business SEO blog.

 Chapter 5: Website Design and How It Affects Your SEO